go-void/portal/README.md

 - How should we collect metrics / statistics which can be shown in the web interface of void?
 - Implement mechanism to return FORMERR when unpacking a message (prior to handling).
 Maybe move the unpacking into the handling func to be able to handle these kind of errors better and in a centralized place.
 (See OPT record)
+- Figure out a way to handle EDNS Options with access to some core components like cache, etc.

 #### Caching